Themefic-Team/tourfic/readme.txt

 <hr>

-> <strong><a href="https://tourfic.com" target="_blank">Check out the demo</a></strong>
+> <strong><a href="https://themefic.com/tourfic" target="_blank">Check out the demo</a></strong>

 <strong>Premium Support</strong>

 We provide full support on the WordPress.org forums.
 In addition, please feel free to post questions or bug reports through our <a href="https://www.facebook.com/groups/tourfic/" target="_blank">Facebook group</a> or <a href="https://themefic.com/contact/" target="_blank">Our Website</a>.
 However, please note that, for free version’s support/replies, there can be delays upto 24-48 hours.
-So, if you need urgent support, we recommend purchasing <a href="https://tourfic.com/pricing">Pro Version</a>.
+So, if you need urgent support, we recommend purchasing <a href="https://themefic.com/tourfic/pricing">Pro Version</a>.

 <strong>Privacy Policy : </strong>

-This plugin doesn’t collect/store any user related information.
+Tourfic uses <a href="https://appsero.com/">Appsero</a> SDK to collect some telemetry data upon user’s confirmation.
+This helps us to troubleshoot problems faster & make product improvements.

+Appsero SDK does not gather any data by default.
+The SDK only starts gathering basic telemetry data when a user allows it via the admin notice.
+We collect the data to ensure great user experience for all our users.

+Integrating Appsero SDK DOES NOT IMMEDIATELY start gathering data, without confirmation from users in any case.

 <strong>Credits</strong>